 When you don’t see it at the top, or worse, not even on the page your naturally disappointed.
 And possibly a little angry.

 If your running the campaign yourself your first response is to raise your bid.
 If your having someone else managing, you reach out to them to find out what is going on.
 And suggest they bid higher.

-If Google AdWords were a simple auction format than getting the top ad position would be relatively simple.
-Outbid your competition and you'd have the number 1 spot.
+If Google Ads were a simple auction format than getting the top ad position would be relatively simple.
+Outbid your competition and you have the number 1 spot.
 Every time.

 Yet, just as it does with its search results Google has an algorithm to determine where your ad is placed.